Tesla Sold 1.31 Million EVs in 2022

 Tesla's finished 2022 on a tear, bolstered by recent price reductions for its stable of electric sedans and SUVs.
-The automaker's full-year 2022 earnings statement, released at the close of market Wednesday, revealed it delivered 405,278 electric cars in the fourth quarter -- up from 343,830 deliveries in Q3.
-This brings Tesla's total 2022 deliveries to 1.31 million cars, which is a record high for the brand and 40% growth year-over-year, but also just short of its own goal of 1.4 million deliveries.
+The automaker's full-year 2022 earnings statement, released at the close of market Wednesday, revealed it delivered 405,278 electric cars in the fourth quarter -- up from 343,830 deliveries in the previous quarter.
+This brings Tesla's total deliveries in 2022 to 1.31 million cars, which is a record high for the brand and 40% growth year-over-year, but also just short of its own goal of 1.4 million deliveries.

 Read more: What Biden's Proposed EV Charging Standards Mean

-Investors weren't super happy with the price cuts, but Elon Musk spins more affordable Teslas as a good thing.
+Investors weren't super happy with the price cuts, but Elon Musk posited that more affordable Teslas is a good thing.

-"It's always been our goal to make cars affordable to as many people as possible," Tesla's CEO said in a call with investors, "so I'm glad that we're able to do so."
+"It's always been our goal to make cars affordable to as many people as possible," Tesla's CEO said in a call Wednesday with investors.
+"So I'm glad that we're able to do so."

 Tesla also projects that software-related profits, after-sales and services will take up some of the slack of lower transaction prices.
 "While we continue to execute on innovations to reduce the cost of manufacturing and operations," the investor deck states, "over time, we expect our hardware-related profits to be accompanied with an acceleration of software-related profits."